nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 Resolving the **kid** based on the signature timestamp (**sigt**) can cause problems and even adds attack vectors.
 The main reason behind this, is that the signature time doesn't set the order of transactions.
 Transaction B can be signed with a key introduced in transaction A. Transaction B depends on A, this dependency can't be solved with the signature time.
-This dependency can be solved by simply referring to the transaction that introduced the **kid**.
+This dependency can be solved by referring to the transaction that introduced the **kid**.
 If a ``kid`` is present in the JWS, the `prevs` MUST contain a transaction reference of which the transaction content includes the key entry with the **kid** as identifier.
 If the resolved transaction contents is not the latest version, this may indicate a broken installation or a stolen private key.